Code Literate Web Designers

 This person would be responsible for the entire design and development process.
 Meaning they do not mockup a layout then hand it over to a developer to code, but instead build it themselves using their preferred method or tool, be it hand-coding, a visual design app or a combination.
 Also, I’m only referring to front-end designers/developers, not the back-end crowd.

 Part 1: Looking Back

 When I got into this the skills that defined ‘designer’ and ‘developer’ seemed, at least to me, more clearly drawn than they are today.
-Web designers were often re-purposed graphic designers trying to graft print sensibilities onto the often slippery and fluid Web medium, whereas developers possessed skills specific to the Web environment.
-For many designers the only way around the technical learning curve was and still is the What You See Is What You Get2 app.
+Web designers were often re-purposed graphic designers trying to graft their print sensibilities onto the often slippery and fluid Web medium, or they were “visual types” who wanted in on the Web game.
+Whereas developers possessed skills specific to the Web environment.
+For many of the so-called “visual” designers the only way around the technical learning curve was and still is the What You See Is What You Get2 app.

 While probably not the wisest decision it was for many of us — including myself at the time — easy to remain ignorant of the technical vagaries of Web design by hiding behind the WYSIWYG facade.
 What made it even easier to turn a blind eye was that many of us were building very basic static brochure (maybe some light e-commerce) sites for desktops which wasn't all that technically challenging.
 On top of which there wasn’t a deep level of interest, discussion or understanding about code by the visual Web design community at large.
 Nor was there the far-reaching awareness of the importance site metrics play in the bigger picture.
 There was so much we didn’t know.